boscore/referendum/contracts/eosio.forum/README.md

-The `propose` action is first called providing the proposer's account, proposal's name (its id among all other proposals), proposal's title, a JSON string for extra metadata (specification not defined yet) that can be left empty, and an expiration date (must be no later than 6 months in the future).
+The `propose` action is first called providing the proposer's account, proposal's name (its id among all other proposals), proposal's title, a JSON string for extra metadata (specification not defined yet) that can be left empty.

 Once the proposal has been created, people can start to vote on it via the `vote` action.
 The vote action is called using the voter's account, proposal's name, vote's value (`0` for